PiJoules/python2c/README.md

 ## Changelog
 - 11/04/2015
-  - Can print a static string
+  - Can print a static string.

 ## Todo
 - Be able to print a string with parameters